Volunteer Opportunities for June

-Visit Coordinator — We are recruiting volunteers that have an interest in coordinating our Jail visiting program.
-Please call to request and application.
+Visit Coordinator - We are recruiting volunteers that have an interest in coordinating our Jail visiting program.
+Please call to request an application.

-Volunteers — We need people to help with displays, greeting people, tours and manpower.
-Summer hours, seven days a week.
+Volunteers - We need people to help with displays, greet people, and give tours.
+Also need manpower.
+Summer hours are Tuesday through Saturday.

-Mentors — Volunteer with old and new friends in a mentoring style with youth grades 3-6 and 7-12; it is a great way to give back to the community.
-Training and guidance with experienced volunteer provided.
-For schedule and hours please contact Jessica.
+Mentors - Volunteer with old and new friends in a mentoring style with youth grades fifth and sixth and seventh-12th.
+It is a great way to give back to the community.
+Training and guidance with experienced volunteers will be provided.

 Caring Volunteers - There are volunteer opportunities available weekly and monthly to provide music, play cards, go on outings, share travel experiences, deliver mail, play games, help with special events, visit with residents, and more.

 Microsoft Access - We are in need of a volunteer who can help us with a special project and has working knowledge of Microsoft Access.
 Please give us a call to learn more and to work out a schedule that will fit your availability.

 DORCAS - Skip Terhark, 218-828-2811

 Thrift Store Associate - Help with unloading donations, cleaning, hanging, pricing and sorting.
 Monday and Thursday from 10 a.m. - 4 p.m.